Le Commandant Charcot: The Geographic North Pole & Scoresby Sound

 17-Day The Geographic North Pole & the East Coast of Greenland Itinerary

 This North Pole expedition cruise begins with a charter flight from Paris, France, and ends by disembarking in Reykjavik, Iceland.
 Enjoy days at sea along Svalbard, east Greenland and the Arctic ice floe, and a day exploring the Geographic North Pole.
-Expeditions venture to remote locales and include regular Zodiac landings lead by a team of naturalist guides, plus possible added-cost activities.
+Expeditions venture to remote locales and include regular Zodiac landings lead by a team of naturalist guides, plus possible extra activities (included on Charcot).

 Longyearbyen is the capital of the Norwegian Svalbard archipelago, located on Svalbard’s main island, and is the northernmost territorial capital on the planet.
 With winter temperatures dropping to -104°F, the landscapes of this mining town are simply breathtaking.
 The glaciers, the mountains stretching as far as the eye can see and the untouched nature, make you feel like you’re in completely unexplored territory.